ontio/documentation/docs/pages/doc_en/Ontology/sigsvr_en.md

 	"asset":"ont",    //asset: ont or ong
 	"from":"XXX",     //Payment account
 	"to":"XXX",       //Receipt address
-	"amount":XXX      //transfer amount.
+	"amount":"XXX"    //transfer amount.
 Note that since the precision of ong is 9, it is necessary to multiply the actual transfer amount by 1000000000 when making ong transfer.
 }
 ```
 Response result: